<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=391751051703966&amp;ev=PageView&amp;noscript=1">

 “Wellness” is a common buzzword these days, but what does it mean?
 For many, it takes the form of physical self-care: face masks, bubble baths, yoga, and nutrition.
 For others, it’s about forming the boundaries necessary to protect their mental health.
 And there’s certainly no clear definition of workplace wellness.

 To practice better mental health awareness, more and more businesses are introducing wellness programs.
 Many workplaces provide meditation or wellness rooms, yoga classes, or mindfulness activities to prioritize their employees’ well-being.
+Some also offer access to an online psychiatrist for professional mental health support.
 Some even offer comprehensive mental health benefits in their medical insurance packages.
 As businesses continue to enhance mental health initiatives, integrating practical solutions like a medical alert system at the end of your wellness programs can provide an additional layer of safety and support.

 Physical health factors into mental health, too—research shows that poor physical health is comorbid with poor mental health, and workplaces have the opportunity to tackle both with direct benefits such as gym memberships or office-provided fitness classes.